Last year Qantas launched their Red Planet insights business as part of their drive to monetise their frequent flyer program data even further.

-Red Planet is designed to use Qantas’ customer data to better target Qantas’ own digital advertising and generate high-level consumer trends and insights to share with other advertisers too.
+Red Planet is a low-key survey panel affiliated with Qantas Frequent Flyer.
+Members can sign-up and complete surveys to earn Qantas Points.
+The results are used to better target Qantas’ own digital advertising, and generate high-level consumer trends and insights to share with other advertisers.

 I have been a member of QFF since 1997, and a loyal customer, but since being forced to travel on other airlines in the oneworld group, Qantas is like travelling on a third world plane.